Microsoft 365 reporting features

 For more information, see Activity Reports in the Microsoft 365 admin center.

-Microsoft 365 uses Azure AD for authentication and identity management.
+Microsoft 365 uses Microsoft Entra ID for authentication and identity management.
 Microsoft 365 administrators use reports generated by Azure to identify unusual activity and unauthorized access to their data.
-You can use access and usage reports in Azure AD to gain visibility into the directory integrity and security for your organization.
+You can use access and usage reports in Microsoft Entra ID to gain visibility into the directory integrity and security for your organization.
 With this information, you can identify and mitigate possible security risks.

-Azure AD reports can be exported to Microsoft Excel and correlated with other data from Microsoft 365.
+Microsoft Entra reports can be exported to Microsoft Excel and correlated with other data from Microsoft 365.
 For example, the results of an audit log search can provide insight into access, authentication, and application-level activities.
-Advanced anomaly and resource usage reports are available with Azure AD Premium.
+Advanced anomaly and resource usage reports are available with Microsoft Entra ID P1 or P2.
 These advanced reports help improve your security posture and help you respond to potential threats by applying analytics about device access and application usage.
-For more information, see Azure Active Directory reporting.
+For more information, see Microsoft Entra ID reporting.